 Lowe’s balloons were perfect for defensive observations, as he could safely evaluate the Confederate’s position and strength from the relative safety of his balloon.
 By using signal flags and a telegraph in the balloon, Lowe was able to relay messages quickly to the forces on the ground.

 Lowe filling balloon from portable hydrogen generator, Gaines Mill Virginia, June 1, 1862, Photo Courtesy of Library of Congress

 "On September 24, 1861, Lowe ascended to more than 1,000 feet (305 meters) near Arlington, Virginia, across the Potomac River from Washington, DC, and began telegraphing intelligence on the Confederate troops located at Falls Church, Virginia, more than three miles (4.8 kilometers) away.
 Union guns were aimed and fired accurately at the Confederate troops without actually being able to see them—a first in the history of warfare."

-Although the Confederate troops were unable to see the Union guns firing at them, they were frequently able to see the reconnaissance balloon.
+Although the Confederate troops were unable to see the Union guns firing at them, they were often able to see the reconnaissance balloon.
 Enemy soldiers and artillery frequently fired potshots at Lowe, often hitting near his staff on the ground below him.
 This earned him the nickname of "The Most Shot at Man" of the Civil War by the Smithsonian National Air and Space Museum.

 Distrust of the Balloon Corp